 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Canadian whisky combines with orange curaçao, lemon, and a hint of bitters to create a Canadian cocktail.
-It's easy to mix up and a simple way to enjoy the profile of a good blended whisky.
+Canadian whisky combines with orange liqueur, lemon, and a hint of bitters to create a Canadian cocktail.
+It is easy to mix up and a simple way to enjoy the profile of a good blended whisky.